Couriers Case Study

 Lighter areas indicate a lower probability that a customer will go from their location to the place of study, in this case DHL1.
 Low probability values are strongly influenced by the presence of the closest competition.

-Thus, CLENTE 1 (Customer 1) in this image has a 22% probability of going to the DHL1 point (even when it has other nearby options), than CLIENTE 2 (Customer 2) with a 3% probability both due to distance and the presence of other closer courier companies.
+Thus, CLIENTE 1 (Customer 1) in this image has a 22% probability of going to the DHL1 point (even when it has other nearby options), than CLIENTE 2 (Customer 2) with a 3% probability both due to distance and the presence of other closer courier companies:

 Potential market size based on census data.